avafinger/orangepi-6-plus-experiments/README.md

 This experiment streams live videos from the Orange Pi 6 Plus to an Intel Box, the encoder used is H.265 (HEVC).
 It is decoded and displayed on the receiving end (Intel Box).

+- Live streaming with TCPIP (client / server)
-- Live streaming with RTSP is on the to-do list, but requires to dig into gstreamer.
+- Live streaming with RTSP.